hftf/oligodendrocytes/README.md

 ### Install dependencies

-1. Install pandoc, pxslcc, saxon, and drive.
-See reqs.md for details. qpdf, gnu coreutils? gsed brew install gnu-sed, ack, textutil (docx -> html, docx -> txt), python (unicodecsv, lxml, unidecode, slugify, python-levenshtein), node.js (fibrio: npm install)
+1. See reqs.md for details.

 ### Add a tournament